Thailand And Vietnam

 - Joining daily activities with the pupils including assisting with exercise

 This evening, visit a water puppet show.
-A fantastic art form originating in the northern Vietnam, best seen in Hanoi.
+A fantastic art form originating in northern Vietnam, best seen in Hanoi.
 Transfer back to your hotel.

 Overnight in Hanoi.
 B